Market (economics): Anthropology

 He stated that this exchange system was clearly linked to political authority.
 He argued these gifts were a "total prestation" as they were not simple, alienable commodities to be bought and sold, but like the "Crown jewels" embodied the reputation, history and sense of identity of a "corporate kin group", such as a line of kings.
 Given the stakes, Mauss asked "why anyone would give them away?" and his answer was an enigmatic concept, "the spirit of the gift".
 A good part of the confusion (and resulting debate) was due to a bad translation.
 Mauss appeared to be arguing that a return gift is given to keep the very relationship between givers alive; a failure to return a gift ends the relationship; and the promise of any future gifts.
 Based on an improved translate, Jonathan Parry has demonstrated that Mauss was arguing that the concept of a "pure gift" given altruistically only emerges in societies with a well-developed market ideology.

 Rather than emphasize how particular kinds of objects are either gifts or commodities to be traded in restricted spheres of exchange, Arjun Appadurai and others began to look at how objects flowed between these spheres of exchange.
 They shifted attention away from the character of the human relationships formed through exchange and placed it on "the social life of things" instead.
 They examined the strategies by which an object could be "singularized" (made unique, special, one-of-a-kind) and so withdrawn from the market.
 A marriage ceremony that transforms a purchased ring into an irreplaceable family heirloom is one example whereas the heirloom, in turn, makes a perfect gift.

 Mathematical modeling

 Although arithmetic has been used since the beginning of civilization to set prices, it was not until the 19th century that data was systematically collected and more advanced mathematical tools began to be used to study markets in the form of social statistics.
-Business intelligence is also dated to 19th century, but it was with the rise of the computer that business analytics exploded.
+Business intelligence is also dated to the 19th century, but it was with the rise of the computer that business analytics exploded.
 More recent techniques involve data mining and marketing engineering.